arun-kr-reddy/notes/cplusplus.md

 - **why private default:** *it's better to be properly encapsulated and only open up the things that are needed, as opposed to having everything open by default and having to close it*
 keep data members hidden (private), user should be able to modify data only through provided public interfaces (functions)
 - **resource acquisition is initialization (RAII):** resource acquisition (allocation) is done by the ctor while resource release (deallocation) is done by the dtor, holding a resource should be class-invariant and tied to object lifetime
-also known as scope-bound resource management
+ctor/dtor pairs (RAII) combined with scoped values give us deterministic object lifetime, so also known as scope-bound resource management
   ```cpp
   class someClass
   {